mathewsrc/Dio-Bank-System/README.md

 > For Windows users install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-### A third option is to use the Linux Makefile utility.
+### A third option is to use the Linux make utility.

+The Make utility is a software tool for managing and maintaining computer programs.
+It reads its instruction from a file called Makefile.
+The Makefile is a way of automating software building and tasks.
+With Makefile we can write complex commands with a given name.

 The Makefile contains options for:

 > **Note**
 > Windows users will need to install the Makefile.
 More information can be founded here: https://earthly.dev/blog/makefiles-on-windows/